-People often asked me why Malaysia is slow in adopting Internet of Things.
+People often asked me why Malaysia is slow in adopting the Internet of Things.
 After so much hype, we rarely hear any success stories.
-Despite that we have been actively talking for more than two years (but if you are talking about M2M, i.e., pre-IOT days, this topic has been discussed for more than a decade).
-Also, we have been listening to many of IOT seminars regarding the promises of IOT to connect Billions of devices with Trillions of dollars of revenue, we still can’t see much of its implementation here in Malaysia.
+Despite that, we have been actively talking for more than two years (but if you are talking about M2M, i.e., pre-IOT days, this topic has been discussed for more than a decade).
+Also, we have been listening to many IOT seminars regarding the promises of IOT to connect Billions of devices with Trillions dollars of revenue, we still can’t see much of its implementation here in Malaysia.
 Why is that so?
 Why in other countries around the world, the take-up is far better than here?

 In fact, I have always stressed the importance of collecting the data because what’s the use of talking about Big Data Analytics and IOT when there are not enough data in analyzing (sigh)?
 Where are the sensor data?
 Where is the IOT business?

 There is one particular post on one of the IOT groups on LinkedIn that interests me.
 It’s about an IOT frustration survey and the top 5 results are: